TriDangContact/Calculator/README.md

 # Calculator
+- Implemented various Data Structures manually
-Implementing the logic of a Calculator in Java
+- Implemented the logic of a Calculator in Java